Jason2Brownlee/AlgorithmAfternoon/content/_index.md

 The focus is on optimization algorithms drawn from across subfields of computer science, such as: [computational intelligence](/glossary/#computational-intelligence) and [metaheuristics](/glossary/#metaheuristics).
 You could call them machine learning (ML) or artificial intelligence (AI) algorithms if you like.

-Each individual algorithm description includes a Name (abbreviations), Taxonomy (where it fits), Strategy (readable description), Procedure (steps, data structures, parameters), Considerations (pros and cons), and Heuristics (configure and use).

 - If you get lost, see [Glossary](/glossary/).
 - If you get stuck while coding, see [Help](/help/).
 - If you get curious about this project, see [About](/about/).